error-try-again/QRGen/README.md

 number of QR codes for a project, and I was unable to find a suitable self-hostable solution, so I decided to build my own.
 I hope that others find it useful too.

 *Continuous improvements and bug fixes are expected.
 Contributions, issues & pull requests welcome.*
-If you have a specific fix for the frontend or backend envrionments, please submit your pull request to the respective submodule/repo.
+If you have a specific fix for the frontend or backend environments, please submit your pull request to the respective submodule/repo.

 A full write up and comprehensive documentation is underway [here](https://insomniacvoid.dev/posts/qr-gen), but for now, here's a quick